 Long-term success is not an unattainable dream.
 All you need to do is to dedicate yourself to your work early on..
 These are the steps you should take.

 The transition between student life and what we call ‘the real world’ is not easy for everyone.
 In fact, if you’re struggling to stand on your own two feet after college you may find yourself thinking that success is never going to happen to you and settle for that.
-But, the reality is that although the transition is not easy for everyone, that doesn’t mean there aren’t steps you can take to make long-term success more likely.
+But, the reality is that although the transition is not easy for everyone, that doesn’t mean there aren’t steps you can take to make long-term success more likely, after university.

 See Also: Top 10 Habits Of Super Successful People

 The advice below will help set you on the path that will lead to long-term success, but keep in mind that the secret ingredients to success are dedication and determination.